troglobit/finit/doc/distro.md

       :
 ```

-To enable a standard (non-bootstrap) service one simply drops a small
+To enable a service one simply drops a small configuration file in the
-configuration file in `/etc/finit.d/`.
-This works fine on system that
+`/etc/finit.d/` directory.
+This practice works will with systems that
 keep disabled services elsewhere, or generates them as needed from some
 other tool.